pynapple-org/pynapple/doc/user_guide/03_core_methods.md

 print("Tensor shape = ", tensor.shape)
 ```

-The padding value can be changed by setting the optional parameter `padding_value`.
+Since trial 2 is twice as long as trial 1, the array is padded with NaNs.
+The padding value can be changed by setting the parameter `padding_value`.

 ```{code-cell} ipython3
 tensor = tsd.to_trial_tensor(ep, padding_value=-1)